columnflow/columnflow/docs/practices.md

 # also import the SelectionResult class
 from columnflow.selection import SelectionResult

-# maybe import awkard in case this Selector is actually run
+# maybe import awkward in case this Selector is actually run
+from columnflow.util import maybe_import
 ak = maybe_import("awkward")

 # now wrap any function with a selector